pirsch-analytics/docs/docs/advanced/comparison.md

 ## Comparing Two Periods

 To compare periods, first select the current period you want to view from the date selection drop-down list.
-You can also use the keyboard shortcuts (to the right of the period) to select a period, or use the arrow keys and press Enter.
+You can also use the keyboard shortcuts (to the right of the period) to select a period, or use the arrow keys and press `Enter`.
 In the screenshot below, it's set to the last 30 days.

 ![Comparison Current Period](../static/advanced/comparison-current.png)